- Warning: Late repayments can cause you serious money problems. For help, contact the Money Advice Service.

 How to sign up for Flava

-It’s pretty easy really.
-Head to flava.co.uk and create an account.
-Here you will be asked for basic details such as your name, address and date of birth.
-After this, you will be given the choice to sign up with a free account, or select the “Top Pick” Flava benefits account, costing from £10 a month.
+On flava.co.uk you will be asked for basic details such as your name, address and date of birth.
+After this, you will be given the choice to sign up for a free account, or the Flava Benefits account, which costs £29.99 and then £7.99 a month.

 What can I do if something goes wrong?